This post contains affiliate links.

 Goat Cheese Crumbles

-Goat cheese crumbles works as a cotija cheese substitute.
-It has a tangy flavor that isn’t a match for cotija, but is sufficiently similar.
-Give it a try on salads or even tacos.
+Goat cheese crumbles work as a cotija cheese substitute.
+Their tangy flavor isnโt a match for cotija but sufficiently similar.
+Give them a try on salads.
 Note that our photo shows the goat cheese log, but you really want the crumbles.

 Cottage Cheese